Now I'm on Baker street. My destination is six blocks away.

 I look at the heroin in the passenger seat and think of how easily I could snort a little while waiting for them to move.
 But I'm a professional, at least to the extent that I deliver and get paid mostly in drugs.
 So I honk my horn.

 This gets their attention, but not in the way I wanted.
-They turn toward my car and make angry gestures that are either gang signs or cheat codes for Street Fighter.
+They turn toward my car and make angry gestures that are either gang signs or combo moves in Street Fighter.
 Ryu points at me and says something into his megaphone.
 It must be broken though because all that comes out is a high-pitched squeal.
 He shakes it and says something else.
 I think it might be "test," but I can't tell because it's still broken.
 He turns to Guile - who I assume probably got him the megaphone - and scowls.
 Then he pushes one of the buttons on the top, making it play a song.

 It might be The Final Countdown.
 I can't quite recognize the melody.
 But the message is unmistakable.